akrisrn/v-no-doc/en/archives.md

 @commit: 04c25ea

 :::
-This page gather some `.md` files grouped by subjects.
+This page gather some `.md` files, and group them by subjects.

 If you are looking all files grouped by tags, please go to [](/en/categories.md "#").
 :::